george-hawkins/breadboard-vtx-control/README.md

     $ make clean TARGET=NUCLEOF722

-Note: if you omit `TARGET=NUCLEOF722` then it will just try to remove object files and the like associated with the default target (which, fairly arbitrarily, is set to `STM32F405`).
+Note: if you omit `TARGET=NUCLEOF722` then it will just try to remove object files, and the like, associated with the default target (which, fairly arbitrarily, is set to `STM32F405`).

 The `make` output above showed that it created the hex file `/obj/betaflight_4.2.5_NUCLEOF722_afdac08b3.hex`: